 If you are ready to start investing in stocks in South Africa but aren't sure of the first steps to take, you’ve come to the right place.
 Here’s how to invest in stocks and the basics of how to get started in South Africa.

 It might surprise you to learn that a $10,000 investment in the S&P 500 index 50 years ago would be worth more than $1 million today.
 Stock investing, when done well, is among the most effective ways to build long-term wealth.
-Unfortunately, there are no guarantees.
-A stock may look great based on the factors discussed below but continue to fall in price.
+Whether you have $1,000 set aside or can manage only an extra $100 a month, you can get started.

 For more info about how to invest in stocks, you can discover everything you need to know in this guide.